benc-uk/keyforge-bot/README.md

 # keyforge-bot
-Reddit bot for linking KeyForge cards to AEmbertree.com
+Reddit bot for linking KeyForge cards to their images hosted on keyforgegame.com